What is the VUCA (Volatile, Uncertain, Complex, Ambiguous) world?

 Simplified choice by brand or price

-In some cases, to make their choice easier, consumers will tend to create decision shortcuts, such as choosing a telecom offer by brand or by price.
+To make their choice easier, consumers tend to make decision shortcuts, such as choosing a telecom offer by brand or by price.

 New parameters when the offer is new

 What happens when the offer is brand new?
-For example, with 5G in mobile telephony, there are still many new and complex parameters that the consumer must evaluate in their entirety, which can ultimately put them off and reduce their speed of acceptance.
+For example, with 5G in mobile phones, there are still many new and complex parameters that the consumer must evaluate, which can ultimately put them off and reduce their speed of acceptance.

 At the same time, some products can evolve in environments that add another layer of complexity.

-In the case of financial products, a client will have to make many choices that touch on technical, but also emotional and social issues.
+In the case of financial products, a client will have to make many choices that concerns technical, but also emotional and social elements.